annawchou/fluxible.io/docs/guides/stores.md

 # Stores

 Stores contain the application state and logic.
 The store is registered as a unit rather than individual callbacks.
 Stores contain a `handlers` property that maps action names to Store methods.
-The Store handlers receive a payload and update its state appropriately.
+The Store handlers receive a payload and update its' state appropriately.
 Once updated, the store calls `this.emitChange()` to notify Controller Views of state changes.
 These views can leverage the [Store Mixin](https://github.com/yahoo/fluxible#store-mixin) to re-render themselves.

 ```js